Impact of Weather on Retail Sales - Causal Analysis

-If there is a suspicion that sales are affected by unseasonal weather it is a good idea to carry out a causal analysis to evaluate the impact of weather on retail sales or demand for other products and services.
-At Forecast Solutions we use specialist statistical software to analyse weather effects and to determine if a causal relationship is present.
-If there is we can quantify the effect of unseasonal weather on demand.
-Historical data on sales and weather is analysed, including measures such as maximum, mean and minimum temperatures, rainfall and sunshine hours.
+If there is a suspicion that sales are affected by the weather it is a good idea to carry out a causal analysis to evaluate the impact of weather on retail sales or demand for other products and services.
+At Forecast Solutions we use specialist statistical software to analyse the impact of weather on demand, to determine if a causal relationship is present.

 Weather Related Forecasting

-In the case of the weather it is particularly difficult to make a satisfactory weather forecast as the input to making a sales forecast.
-However, a weather sensitivity analysis can still improve the forecast through a better interpretation of the past.
-For example if there has just been an extreme hot spell and we are in the business of selling ice cream, sales will undoubtedly have surged through the hot weather.
-If the effect of that hot weather is understood from a causal analysis, the sales history can be adjusted for the effects of weather before running a time series forecast.
-Thus the future forecast will be made on a weather-neutral basis and will not be pushed down erroneously due to the previous weather event.
+However, a causal analysis on weather can still improve the forecast through a better interpretation of historical effects.
+By way of example, if there has just been an extended period of unseasonally high rainfall and we are in the business of selling horticultural products, sales will undoubtedly have dipped during the wet weather.
+If the effect of that extreme weather is understood from a causal analysis, the sales history can be adjusted for the effects of weather prior to running a statistical forecast.
+Then the future forecast can be made on a weather-neutral basis and will not be pushed down erroneously due to the previous weather event.
 So there is still a significant benefit to be derived.

 Need for expert help

-Forecast Solutions has the necessary software and skills for this type of analysis and can help integrate the results into an improved sales forecasting process.
+Forecast Solutions Planning has the necessary software, skills and experience for this type of analysis and can help integrate the results into an improved sales forecasting process.
 We can also analyse the impact of other drive factors such as price sensitivity or the effect of economic indices to build causal models incorporating several variables.